 Some consider sex a black-or-white issue.
 You are either male or female.
 But the truth is not as simple as that.
 The development of sexual characteristics lies on a spectrum.
-The arbitrary terms male or female are a human definition rather than natural one.
+The arbitrary terms male or female are a human definition rather than a natural one.
 A person may be born appearing to be mostly male on the outside but with female-typical anatomy on the inside.
-They may be born with genitalia that appear to fall in between norms e.g. a boy with a very small penis or divided scrotum with the appearance of labia.
-Or they may be born with mosaic genetics ( some cells comprise of XX chromosomes and some XY).
-Intersex may be apparent at birth but it is often not until puberty, or occasionally later into adulthood in infertility clinics, that it becomes known.
+They may be born with genitalia that appear to fall in between norms, e.g. a boy with a very small penis or divided scrotum with the appearance of labia.
+Or they may be born with mosaic genetics ( some cells comprise XX chromosomes and some XY).
+Intersex may be apparent at birth, but it is often not until puberty, or occasionally later into adulthood in infertility clinics, that it becomes known.

 The term “intersex’ was first coined by Richard Goldschmidt in a 1917 paper, Intersexuality and the Endocrine Aspect of Sex.

 Hermaphroditus, born of Hermes and Aphrodite, combined the best of male and female when the water nymph, Salmacis, fell in love with him.
 According to Ovid, the 15-year-old son of the gods first encountered the nymph in the woods of Caria.
 When he refused to give in to her lustful ways she cried out to the gods to never let them part.
 Her wish granted, their bodies became one He was commonly portrayed in Greco-Roman art as a female form with male genitalia.